intel/llvm/sycl/doc/OptionalDeviceFeatures.md

   target set and the *FinalAssumedTargets* set.
 (This may result in *FinalAssumedTargets* being the empty set.)
 * Set the following properties in the "SYCL/device requirements" property set:
-  - Set "assumed\_target" according to the values in *FinalAssumedTargets*.
+  - Create an "assumed\_target" property (even if *FinalAssumedTargets* is the empty set).
+This requires converting each target name in *FinalAssumedTargets* to its associated aspect.

 Warning messages from this pass look like: